-Most probate proceedings are informal, wherein heirs and beneficiaries are in accord and there are no creditor problems to resolve.
+Most Colorado probate court proceedings are informal, wherein heirs and beneficiaries are in accord and there are no creditor problems to resolve.
 To begin the process, you file an application to serve as a personal representative of the estate with the probate court.
 When your application is approved by the court, you receive a document known as Letters Testamentary granting you legal authority to act for the estate.
 There are a series of actions the Personal Representative must take and documents that must be filed with the court before the property can be distributed, the debts and taxes can be paid, and the probate closed with a final accounting and closing statement.

 Formal probate can be unsupervised or supervised.
 Both are court proceedings.

-From simple situations to complex technical issues, and from good family relations to bitter squabbles, we have guided many families through the legal minefield as well as the difficult personal relationship issues that may arise during the probate process.
+From simple situations to complex technical issues, and from good family relations to bitter squabbles, we have guided many families through the legal minefield as well as the difficult personal relationship issues that may arise during the probate litigation process.

 Call Phillips & Blow, PC law office today at (303) 741-2400 to speak with a Denver probate attorney.
 You can also fill out the contact form on this website to schedule a no-cost, no-obligation consultation.